 First, we proposed the BPA algorithm whose stopping mechanism takes into account the seen positions in the lists.
 For any database instance (i.e. set of sorted lists), we proved that BPA stops at least as early as TA.
 We showed that the number of sorted/random accesses done by BPA is always less than or equal to that of TA, and thus its execution cost is never higher than TA.
 We also showed that the number of sorted/random accesses done by BPA can be (m-1) times lower than that of TA.
+Thus, its execution cost can be (m-1) times lower than that of TA.
 We showed that BPA is instance optimal over all databases, and its optimality ratio is better than or equal to that of TA.